 Applications for Halls of Residence is a separate application found through the college website and students who have received an offer of study for their course does not guarantee a place in Halls of Residence.
 A £200 room damage deposit is paid on completion of application, this does not guarantee accommodation.

-Easton College allocate living accommodation to students on a ‘Postcode basis’ this refers to students who live the furthest distance away will be given priority over students who live within a 15 mile radius of the college.
+Easton College allocates living accommodation to students on a ‘Postcode basis’ this refers to students who live the furthest distance away will be given priority over students who live within a 15-mile radius of the college.
 While we accept applications from students studying on all course levels, priority is given to students studying on a Level 2 or Level 3 course whose needs meet the criteria to enable safe semi-independent living on Easton Campus.

 Terms and Conditions of Applications: (In no particular order)